malcolmessaid/malcol.me/README.md

-# malcolmessaid.com
+# malcol.me

-A proprietary website for Mahmoud Malcolm Essaid.
+A personal website for Mahmoud Malcolm Essaid.